akka/akka-projection/docs/src/main/paradox/kafka.md

 ## Committing offset in Kafka

-The `KafkaSourceProvider` described above stores the Kafka offsets in database.
+The `KafkaSourceProvider` described above stores the Kafka offsets in a database.
 It is more common to commit the offsets back to Kafka.
 The main advantage of storing the offsets in a database is that exactly-once processing semantics can be achieved if the target database operations of the projection can be run in the same transaction as the storage of the offset.